-Prediction Explain your prediction + Draw charge diagram Observations
+Prediction Explain your prediction + Draw charge diagram Observations riculation Explain your prediction + Draw charge diagram Obser varions

 C: The Two Spheres

 Your teacher has set up two Styrofoam spheres hanging side by side from the edge of a table.
 One sphere is covered with aluminum foil.